HelenaMaslowska/MyFashion/README.md

 MyFashion is a mobile app which contains outfits created on your own!

 ### APK
+[Here](https://github.com/HelenaMaslowska/MyFashion/blob/main/app-debug.apk) you can download apk version and install it on your Android phone.
+Min version: 10

 ## Explore
 Select your favorite clothes and check how they match.